Qiskit/qiskit-code-assistant-vscode/.github/CONTRIBUTING.md

 ### Dependency Management

-IBM Q Studio includes features to manage the related dependencies.
-IBM Q Studio will not work without `python` (>=3.5) and `pip` (>=9.0.0) installed in your system (or virtualenv).
-Apart from python and pip, this extension requires the `qiskit` SDK (>=0.5) and its related dependencies to run executions and to use other core-features.
+Qiskit VSCode Extension includes features to manage the related dependencies.
+Qiskit VSCode Extension will not work without `python` (>=3.5) and `pip` (>=9.0.0) installed in your system (or virtualenv).
+Apart from python and pip, this extension requires the `qiskit` SDK (>=0.5.4) and its related dependencies to run executions and to use other core-features.

 To assure the proper work of this extension, it checks your environment to verify it includes the different dependencies, also allowing to update or install them if it is needed.